ugjka/ds360go/README.md

 ds360go should start when DualSense gets connected and stops when it is disconnected

-this is accomplished with udev rules and systemd --user service. see source for more info.
+this is accomplished with udev rules and systemd user service. see source for more info.

 ## steam